ExpediaGroup/vsync/website/docs/getstarted/config.md

 `destination.vault.token` : destination vault token which has permissions to read, update, write in vault mounts. "--destination.vault.token" cli param

+`destination.vault.approle.path` : destination vault approle path. "--destination.vault.approle.path" cli param (use token OR approle) (default: approle)

-`destination.vault.role_id` : destination vault role_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.role_id" cli param (use token OR approle)
+`destination.vault.approle.role_id` : destination vault role_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.approle.role_id" cli param (use token OR approle)

-`destination.vault.secret_id` : destination vault secret_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.secret_id" cli param (use token OR approle)
+`destination.vault.approle.secret_id` : destination vault secret_id from an approle which has permissions to read, update, write in vault mounts. "--destination.vault.approle.secret_id" cli param (use token OR approle)

 `destination.mounts` : array of vault paths / mounts which needs to be synced.
 Each value needs to end with /.
 Token permissions to read, update, delete are checked for each cycle.